 Everything is awesome about DIY Lego model of Vatican

 The science museum in Philadelphia was already hosting a blockbuster exhibit of Lego sculptures and preparing to unveil a huge display of Holy See treasures for the Pope's visit.
-That's when administrators got a serendipitous inquiry.
+That's when administrators got an unexpected inquiry.

 Would they like to see a model of the Vatican that a priest built entirely of Legos?

-"It's amazing," said Larry Dubinski, president and CEO of The Franklin Institute.
+"It's amazing," said Larry Dubinski.
+He is president and CEO of The Franklin Institute.
 It is where the plastic brick structure is on view in downtown Philadelphia.
 "People are in awe."

 The Rev. Bob Simon spent about 10 months constructing a mini St. Peter's Basilica out of a half-million Legos.
-His architectural feat includes a Lego pope on a balcony overlooking the crowd in St. Peter's Square.
-The square is made up of about 44,000 Lego pieces resembling cobblestones.
+His architectural feat includes a Lego Pope on a balcony overlooking the crowd in St. Peter's Square.
+The square is made up of about 44,000 Lego pieces.
+They resemble cobblestones.

 A colorful cast of Lego characters populates the piazza.
-There even is a nun with a selfie stick and a bespectacled figurine of Simon.
-All told, the display measures 14 feet by 6 feet and weighs about 100 pounds.
+There even is a nun with a selfie stick.
+And a bespectacled figurine of Simon.
+All told, the display measures 14 feet by 6 feet.
+It weighs about 100 pounds.

 "It was daunting," said Simon.
 "It was an exercise in patience, and I was thrilled with the way everything came out."

 Simon said he built his first, rather crude, Lego model of the Roman Catholic church's headquarters when he was in seventh grade.
-Today, he serves as pastor at St. Catherine of Siena church in Moscow, Pennsylvania, about 100 miles north of Philadelphia, and has been to the real Vatican five times.
+Today, he serves as pastor at St. Catherine of Siena church in Moscow, Pennsylvania.
+It is about 100 miles north of Philadelphia.
+He has been to the real Vatican five times.

 To create the model, Simon used an image from a book cover as a guide.
 The hardest part was creating the round basilica dome from square bricks, he said.
 Although he looked for hints by watching YouTube videos, "I hardly understood what I was watching."